rticommunity/rticonnextdds-usecases-umaa/README.md

 - Make sure you have followed the setup guide for your Connext installation,
 including setting the NDDSHOME variable by running the setup script.

 - Ensure a pre-processor is in your PATH environment variable.
 The default is `cp.exe`.
-Reference the RTI Code Generator documentation for details.
+Reference the [RTI code generator](https://community.rti.com/static/documentation/connext-dds/6.1.2/doc/manuals/connext_dds_professional/code_generator/users_manual/index.htm) documentation for more info.

 Set the environment variable $UMAA_HOME to the target folder:
 ```sh